 If your child already plays an instrument and would like lessons in school, we are able to arrange these lessons for your child.
 Additional music lessons will usually take place during the school day.

-Pupils eligible for free school meals
+Pupils eligible for pupil premium funding

 If your child is eligible for free school meals, and wishes to learn an instrument in school, this will be fully subsidised by the school.